Elke Solomon: Performances

-Recent performances include: "The Bar-Mitzvah Lounge," bi-weekly social media posts, 2020–2021, "Early Bird Bingo! at the Early Bird Special Cafe: Another Installation," A.I.R.
+Her final performances included: "The Bar-Mitzvah Lounge," bi-weekly social media posts, 2020–2021, "Early Bird Bingo! at the Early Bird Special Cafe: Another Installation," A.I.R.
 Gallery, Brooklyn, NY, 2018, performers included Lulu Fogarty and audience players; "A Tavola!
 A Performance," presented by Magic Time! and Judson Memorial Church, NYC, 2013.

 Paintings and Drawings / Cut-Outs and Stencils

 In 2000, Solomon began cutting stencils of identifiable objects from Western culture.
-The images were initially painted with an overall format – disjunctive, non-formal, non-hierarchical and non-compositional, casual – and share the same space on the plane of the painting.
+The images were initially painted with an overall format – disjunctive, non-formal, non-hierarchical and non-compositional, casual – and shared the same space on the plane of the painting.
 Viewers therefore, construct meaning by prompting an internal dialogue about the nature of the images' inherent narratives (e.g. social narrative).

 Susan Putterman, Parson's School of Design, on Solomon's practice: "Vibrantly colored, cut-out paintings and drawings of abstract shapes are the focal point of Elke Solomon’s new body of work.
 Perhaps best known for her tough-minded, black and white, architecturally inspired drawings, this work marks a new direction for Solomon.
-Aside from the most obvious change - the use of bold color – these drawings and paintings incorporate a deep understanding of the drawing medium and its relationship to painting.
+Aside from the most obvious change - the use of bold color – these drawings and paintings incorporate a deep understanding of the drawing medium and its relationship to painting."
+Solomon, referring to her use of ‘dumb color,’ implied that she was not interested in making mannered, artfully composed paintings."

-Drawing, for Solomon, is the fundamental, skeletal underpinning of all her work.
-Starting with an image in the world, she modifies it into an abstracted, non-representational shape by making numerous black and white preparatory studies.
-The exhibition, which consists of thirteen modestly scaled cut-outs, and several oversized drawings and paintings, is based on one model drawing.
+Drawing, for Solomon, was the fundamental, skeletal underpinning of all her work.
+Starting with an image in the world, she modified it into an abstracted, non-representational shape by making numerous black and white preparatory studies.
+The exhibition, which consisted of thirteen modestly scaled cut-outs, and several oversized drawings and paintings, was based on one model drawing.